City

 An Oct.
 15 rally before a City Council vote to defy the federal government.
 (John Rudoff)

-One woman gestured toward the beautifully-appointed wooden council chamber and referred to its marble structure, and asked rhetorically whether there was a point to a fancy City Hall, if the city could not protect its own inhabitants.
+One woman gestured toward the beautifully appointed wooden council chamber and referred to its marble structure, and asked rhetorically whether there was a point to a fancy City Hall, if the city could not protect its own inhabitants.
 Another was surprised at the speed at which the current crisis (of immigration and its style of federal enforcement) had arrived.

 And several ominous notes were sounded as well.
-A man urged the City Council to live up to the requirements of a sanctuary city, because, as he put it, “the president of the United States has started a civil war.”
+A man urged the City Council to live up to the requirements of a sanctuary city because, as he put it, “the president of the United States has started a civil war.”
 And another man warned that if the City Council “did not take the fight to the feds,” others would: “We will do it in the streets.”

 A handful of people opposed the resolution, largely echoing the rhetoric of the president.
 “Portland isn’t fine,” said one woman who opposed passage.
 She rejected “illegals” in Portland who engage in drug dealing and human trafficking, and who don’t pay taxes.

-Councilors moved swiftly to approve both resolutions, speaking only briefly—perhaps because they differed little.
+Councilors moved swiftly to approve both items, speaking only briefly—perhaps because they differed little.
 Councilor Angelita Morillo advocated for an emergency vote at once, saying that codification would “hit hard.”
 Councilor Zimmerman observed that there was “nothing honorable about what is going on in the federal government,” and that while deploying green frogs against federal overreach was no joking matter, he was nevertheless proud of how Portlanders have “shown up in the moment.”

 Questions remain, however.
 Nothing in the resolution urging Wilson to confront the federal government is binding.
 And Councilor Dan Ryan raised a question about what the training required by the new code would cost.
 Whether this generates a new city bureaucracy remains to be seen.